lukescott/LXReorderableCollectionViewFlowLayout/README.md

 LXReorderableCollectionViewFlowLayout
 =====================================

+DEPRECATED(lukescott): This fork is no longer supported.
+Please see the [DraggableCollectionView](https://github.com/lukescott/DraggableCollectionView) (complete rewrite).

 Extends `UICollectionViewFlowLayout` to support reordering of cells.
 Similar to long press and pan on books in iBook.

 Features